model-checking/kani-github-action/README.md

 - **Description**: Specifies the Kani version number to use.
 - **Default**: 'latest'
+- **Example-pinned-version**: `'0.33.0'`
 - **Usage**: You can provide a specific version of Kani to use.
+[Cargo's version specific format is expected for specific versions](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html).
-If omitted, the latest version will be installed and used.
+If omitted, the latest version of `Kani` hosted on [`Kani's crates.io page`](https://crates.io/crates/kani-verifier) will be installed and used.

 `command`